tomwelch2/Data-Engineering-Projects/README.md

 Pipeline takes data from free API detailing cryptocurrency and performs transformations and data-type casting.
 It is then loaded into an AWS S3 bucket after the transformations have been applied.
+<h2>pandas_introduction</h2>
+A Jupyter Notebook that gives a simple beginners guide into using Pandas for data transformation and analysis